zzzflll/zzzflll.github.io/content/_index.md

 2. Operads, monoids, monads, and bar constructions, with _P.
 May and R. Zhang_, preprint. [arxiv](https://arxiv.org/pdf/2003.10934)
 3. The \\(\mathbb{Z}/p\\)-equivariant dual Steenrod algebra for an odd prime p, with _P.
 Hu, I. Kriz and P. Somberg_, preprint. [arxiv](https://arxiv.org/pdf/2205.13427)
 4. Equivariant orientation of vector bundles over disconnected base spaces, with _P.
 Bhattacharya_, preprint. [arxiv](https://arxiv.org/pdf/2303.10259)
-5. Orbital presheaves in equivariant infinite loop space theory, with _P.
-May and H. Kong_, in preparation.
+5. Loday Constructions of Tambara functors, with _A.
+Lindenstrauss and B. Richter_, preprint.  [arxiv](https://arxiv.org/pdf/2401.04216.pdf)
 6. Group completions and the homotopical monadicity theorem, with _P.
+May and H. Kong_, preprint. [arxiv](https://arxiv.org/pdf/2402.03649.pdf)
+7. Orbital presheaves in equivariant infinite loop space theory, with _P.
 May and H. Kong_, in preparation.